chipsalliance/firrtl-spec/spec.md

 statements.

-The define statement takes a sink-flow static reference target and sets it to the specified reference, which must either be a probe expression, or a static reference source.
+The define statement takes a sink-flow static reference target and sets it to the specified reference, which must either be a compatible probe expression or static reference source.

 Example: